 - Select Tools > Drive Wiper

 - Choose the type of wipe you require:

-- Choose the type of security you require ('Simple Overwrite' is sufficient for most situations)
+- Choose the type of security you need (Simple Overwrite works for most situations).

 - CCleaner warns you before proceeding.
 You will need to type in "ERASE" as a confirmation that you do indeed want to erase all data on the selected drive(s).

 CCleaner can't wipe every deleted file from your free disk space.
 There are some limitations because of the way Windows stores specific files.